Economy and Jobs

 More on Economy and Jobs

-Congressman Bradley Byrne (R-AL) issued the following statement after voting in favor of H.R.
-10, the Financial CHOICE Act.
+Congressman Bradley Byrne (R-AL) issued the following statement after President Trump signed the United States-Mexico-Canada Agreement (USMCA) into law.

 Congressman Byrne said: “Alabamians have cause for celebration with the passage of a new trade deal with Mexico and Canada that will deliver jobs and drive up wages from the Tennessee Valley to the Gulf Coast.
 The USMCA is a major win for Alabama that replaces the flawed NAFTA and puts American workers first.